To Love and Die in Dixie

-"To Love and Die in Dixie" is the 12th episode of the third season of the animated comedy series Family Guy.
+"To Love and Die in Dixie" is the 12th episode of the third season of the animated comedy series Family Guy, and the 41st episode overall.
+The episode aired on Fox on November 15, 2001.
 Country music singer Waylon Jennings, who died three months after the episode aired on television in the United States, guest-stars in his last appearance on the show.
 Dakota Fanning also guest starred on the episode.
 The title is a reference to a line in the traditional Southern song "Dixie".

-The episode was written by future showrunner Steve Callaghan, and was directed by Dan Povenmire.
+The episode was written by future showrunner Steve Callaghan, and directed by Dan Povenmire.
 It features the first appearance of the recurring character John Herbert, an elderly pedophile with a perpetual lust for Peter and Lois' teenage son Chris Griffin.

 Plot

 Needing extra money, Chris decides to get a newspaper route, to help pay for a birthday gift for a girl he likes.
 Among those on his paper route is an old man named Herbert who is sexually attracted to Chris.
-Chris later gives his crush a present, but his clumsiness and over-eagerness scares her off.
-Nevertheless, he decides to retain the paper route.
-Shortly thereafter, however, Chris witnesses a robbery at a convenience store, and his bike ends up being stolen by the burglar as a getaway vehicle (even though he takes the bike but runs on foot).
+While delivering papers, Chris witnesses a robbery at a convenience store, and his bike is stolen by the burglar.
 Later, at the police station, Chris identifies the thief from a police lineup.
-However, Peter shows up and tells the thief (unknowingly) that he is here to pick up Chris who was going to "finger the guy who held up the convenience store" and then proceeds to give the thief a picture of Chris, along with various other personal information.
-When the thief escapes and swears vengeance on Chris, the family is placed in the Witness Protection Program where they are relocated to Bumblescum, a tiny town in the deep South, to which Meg complains, although Lois remains somewhat optimistic.
+However, Peter shows up and unknowingly tells the thief that he is there to pick up Chris who was going to "finger the guy who held up the convenience store".
+He proceeds to give the thief a picture of Chris, along with various other personal information.
+When the thief escapes and swears vengeance on Chris, the family is placed in the Witness Protection Program where they are relocated to Bumblescum, a tiny town in the deep South, about which Meg complains, although Lois remains somewhat optimistic.

-Deciding to embrace the South, Peter decorates his car like the General Lee, though he fails to roll the passenger window down for Brian when beckoning him to enter.
-He then becomes sheriff with Brian as his deputy, although the two neglect their responsibilities in order to drink.
-Stewie joins a hillbilly jug band, Meg becomes the most successful and popular student among her classmates (besting Oinky the Pig), and Chris makes a new friend named Sam.
+Deciding to embrace the South, Peter decorates his car like the General Lee and becomes sheriff with Brian as his deputy, although the two neglect their responsibilities in order to drink.
+Stewie joins a hillbilly jug band, while Meg becomes the most successful and popular student among her classmates, and Chris makes a new friend named Sam.